Show simple item record

 dc.contributor.departmentBrac Institute of Governance and Development, Brac University

-dc.description.degreeM.
-Procurement and Supply Management
+dc.description.degreeM. in Procurement and Supply Management

 Files in this item